-Those weren't the worst nightmares though.
+They weren't the worst nightmares though.
 Those would be the ones where Sam had a distorted face, an evil laugh and had not one shred of humanity left.

 Dean scratched the stubble on his cheeks and sighed deeply.
-I need you to wake up Sam; I need to make sure you're okay.
+I need you to wake up Sam, I need to make sure that you're okay.
 He was so immersed in his thoughts that he didn't hear the door open.
 It was nearly midnight, around the time when the night nurse came in to check his brother's vitals.

 She wasn't a day over thirty; her long red hair was tied in a ponytail and her eyes were dark blue.
 Flicking on the bedside light, she looked Sam over with a frown on her face before turning to Dean.

-"It was too much for him to handle all at once; just like I figured."
+"It was too much for him to handle all at once - just like I figured."